MiguelFFuentes/MarcuSports/docs/README.md

 However, this is not working as expected.
 Types still give some issues so there I've decided to move forward for now and use `any` type for mapping the nested ORM entity as `ProductParts`.

+## Shopping cart validation
+There are 4 validations that are being done on the shopping cart.
+A product is valid:
+- If the options have stock
+- If the options are compatible
+- if the options are not duplicated or a part is selected twice
+- If the product has every part selected